 Historical Data

 Use seoClarity’s historical ranking data to see what happened in the past when SEO was not given the attention it deserved.
-See the data trends over time to see the increases in traffic, clicks, etc. that came about once SEO campaigns were launched.
+View the data trends over time to see the increases in traffic, clicks, etc. that came about once SEO campaigns were launched.

 SEO Reporting

-With the ability to access historical data, you have the ability to show how you’ve stayed ahead of changes in the SEO industry.
-As mentioned, SEO is a volatile industry, and an executive may use this against you in their case to withhold further funding.
+With the ability to access historical data, you can show how you’ve stayed ahead of changes in the SEO industry.

-Luckily, you can use the data points and provide explicit SEO reports to demonstrate how your work always stayed up with changing trends.
+Luckily, you can use the data points and provide explicit SEO reports to demonstrate how your work has always stayed up with changing trends.

 You can even integrate your Google Analytics and Search Console data into seoClarity to get a complete look at your data.